Building confidence through food literacy education

 A tiny kitchen on wheels: Charlie Cart designed to teach kids about the value of food, healthy eating

-1/22/26 – Sparking kids’ interest in healthy eating, in learning about food, how to prepare it, and becoming food literate may be getting easier.
-Take the Charlie Cart, for example, a fully-stocked mobile kitchen on wheels that made its debut Wednesday morning at the Beale Memorial Library in downtown Bakersfield, thanks to a new collaboration […]
+January 22, 2026 – Sparking kids’ interest in healthy eating, in learning about food, how to prepare it, and becoming food literate may be getting easier.
+Take the Charlie Cart, for example, a fully-stocked mobile kitchen on wheels that made its debut Wednesday morning at the Beale Memorial Library in downtown Bakersfield, thanks to a […]

 WellFed Community rolls out a brand new mobile kitchen to nourish Tampa Bay